-Executive Summary

-Inclusivity and actionability of volcanic hazard Early Warning System in Indonesia: Perspectives of persons with disabilities

-Authors:

-Pradytia Pertiwi, Moya Martiningtyas, Duma Manurung, and Fadhliah Saprowi Universitas Gadjah Mada, Indonesia Fega Pangestika University College London, United Kingdom; Cerdas Antisipasi Risiko Indonesia (CARI) Mizan Bustanul Fuady Bisri Kobe University, Japan; Cerdas Antisipasi Risiko Indonesia (CARI) Doddy Kaliri Daerah Istimewa Yogyakarta, Indonesia Research funded by the Global Disaster Preparedness Center of the American Red Cross Background Early Warning Systems (EWS) and preparedness measures have saved tens of thousands of lives and are repeatedly reported to increase the likelihood of persons with disabilities capacity to cope with disasters.
+Executive Summary Inclusivity and actionability of volcanic hazard Early Warning System in Indonesia: Perspectives of persons with disabilities Authors: Pradytia Pertiwi, Moya Martiningtyas, Duma Manurung, and Fadhliah Saprowi Universitas Gadjah Mada, Indonesia Fega Pangestika University College London, United Kingdom; Cerdas Antisipasi Risiko Indonesia (CARI) Mizan Bustanul Fuady Bisri Kobe University, Japan; Cerdas Antisipasi Risiko Indonesia (CARI) Doddy Kaliri Daerah Istimewa Yogyakarta, Indonesia This material has been funded by UK International Development from the UK government; however, the views expressed do not necessarily reflect the UK government's official policies.
+Background Early Warning Systems (EWS) and preparedness measures have saved tens of thousands of lives and are repeatedly reported to increase the likelihood of persons with disabilities capacity to cope with disasters.
 Findings from UNDRR Global Survey on Persons with Disabilities and Disasters indicate sufficient early warning can allow persons with disabilities to evacuate independently with fewer difficulties.
 Although it is widely acknowledged that EWS should be accessible to all, comprehensive strategies and studies on effectively communicating with individuals with disabilities are lacking.
 Scholars have attempted to assess the extent to which EWS have been inclusive and responsive to the specific needs of persons with disabilities.
 Some studies have focused on particular hazards, such as floods and tsunami, while others have concentrated on specific impairment categories.
 However, the inclusion of persons with disabilities in volcanic hazard EWS is rarely explored in academic literature.
 Considering EWS as social processes this research draws learning from two local communities in Indonesia at risk of volcanic eruptions.
 We aim to examine the inclusivity and actionability of EWS, focusing on the factors that affect the effectiveness of early warnings from the viewpoints of persons with disabilities.
 The research specifically seeks to assess the resource implications of the early actions taken by persons with disabilities in response to early warning messages.
 The study addresses the following research questions: - 1.
 What factors affect the comprehension and inclusivity of early warnings from the perspective of persons with disabilities in two volcanic eruption-prone villages in Yogyakarta, Indonesia? - 2.
 What influences the actionability of early warnings among persons with disabilities in these communities? - 3.
 Additionally, what could be the potential resource implications of early actions taken by persons with disabilities in response to these warnings?
 Methodology